First of all – Make it an appealing space.

 What child wouldn’t love a loft bed like this to do their homework?
 The shape of the footboard certainly has a farmhouse vibe.
 Plus, an arrangement like this is perfect for a small bedroom!

 Need a homework area for multiple kids?
-Line up multiple tables and designate each child’s spot with a marquee letter!
+Line up multiple tables or desks and designate each child’s spot with a marquee letter!
 Lucite chairs are almost invisible and keep the area from looking too cluttered.

 An organized space leads to organized thoughts

 I bet you heard this from your mom – “A place for everything and everything in its place”.
 Well, it’s true – most every adult that I know is much more productive when working in an organized spot.
 Kids are no different.

 Pegboard is awesome.
 Period.
 It can be cut to any size, painted any color, stenciled or framed.
 The availability of pegboard supplies makes it a great choice for organizing around a homework area.